 December 17, 2015 - A statement is released announcing that Hastert was admitted to the hospital in the first week of November 2015.
-He had a stroke and sepsis.
-This was followed by two back surgeries.
+He is treated for stroke and sepsis.
+This is followed by two back surgeries.

 April 6, 2016 -

-, saying he was "deeply sorry" for his actions, adding his remorse is emotional and heartfelt.
+saying he is "deeply sorry" for his actions, adding his remorse is emotional and heartfelt.

 April 8, 2016 -